So often think that because we are busy, we are being productive. We may find that we are busy for the sake of being busy.

 As a leader, it can be very easy to fall into the trap of being constantly busy and filled with activity, especially busyness that makes no difference or impact on the overall company or the corporation.

 If you find yourself in that kind of situation, there is help.
-There are ways that you can break the constant cycle of busyness by trying to focus on what matters most.
+You can break the constant cycle of busyness by trying to focus on what matters most.

 We have all heard the adage that says work smarter, not harder.
 There is so much truth to this saying of our learning to work smarter and not harder.

-As a leader, you need to learn to work smarter, which means that you need to demonstrate to those around you that you are results-driven and think strategically.
+As a leader, you need to learn to work smarter, which means that you must demonstrate to those around you that you are results-driven and think strategically.

 - Why am I doing this?
 Why am I asking my team to do this?
 What is the significance or importance of what we are doing?

 - How will this action or activity make a difference to the organization?
 Does this contribute to the organization, or is this a task of busyness?

 Actively asking yourself these questions will enable you to reflect upon the many reasons behind the activity or why you are asking someone else to do it.
 It will force you to think about the organization’s importance and reason, goals, and visions for the activities you are asking them to do.

 Furthermore, this will help lead your team as you ask yourself these daily questions.
 It will show your team the importance of doing things that matter and helping the organization grow in the right direction.